 30.1.
-Upon request, a maximum of five (5) days of paid funeral leave shall be granted an Employee for a death in the immediate family, as defined in the Sick Leave Article, if the distance to the location of the funeral exceeds five hundred (500) miles from Duluth.
-Upon request, a maximum of three (3) days of paid funeral leave shall be granted if the distance to the location of the funeral is less than five hundred (500) miles from Duluth.
+Immediate Family.
+Upon request, a maximum of five (5) days of paid funeral leave shall be granted an Employee for a death in the Iimmediate Ffamily, as defined in the Sick Leave Article, if the distance to the location of the funeral exceeds five hundred (500) miles from Duluth.
+Upon request, a maximum of three (3) days of paid funeral leave shall be granted if the distance to the location of the funeral leave shall be granted if the distance to the location of the funeral leave shall be granted.

 30.2.
-Employees must utilize accumulated paid vacation, personal leave, compensatory time off, or authorized unpaid leave for an absence for any funeral of other than that of a member of the immediate family.
+Employees must utilize accumulated paid vacation, personal leave, compensatory time off, or authorized unpaid leave for an absence for any funeral of other than that of a member of the Immediate Family.